 The top end of your upper arm bone is shaped like a ball.
 Muscles and ligaments hold this ball against a cup-shaped part of the shoulder bone.
 Surgeons usually replace the top of the upper arm bone with a long metal piece, inserted into your upper arm bone, that has a rounded head.
 If the cup-shaped surface of your shoulder bone that cradles your upper arm bone is also damaged, doctors smooth it and then cap it with a plastic or metal and plastic piece.

 Doctors often use general anesthesia for joint replacement surgeries.
 This means you'll be unconscious during surgery.
 But sometimes they use regional anesthesia, which means you can't feel the area of the surgery and you are sleepy, but you are awake.
-The choice of anesthesia depends on your doctor, on your overall health, and, to some degree, on what you prefer.
+The choice of anesthesia depends on your doctor, on your overall best health, and, to some degree, on what you prefer.

 Rehabilitation (rehab) after a shoulder replacement starts right away.
 It is not too demanding early on, but it is very important that you do it.
 Most doctors will not allow you to use the shoulder muscles for several weeks after surgery.
 The main goal of rehab is to allow you to move your shoulder as far as possible so it's easier for you to do daily activities, such as dressing, cooking, and driving.
 Most people eventually regain about two-thirds of normal shoulder motion after surgery.
 But other things that affect how much movement you get back after surgery are how much movement you had before surgery and whether the soft tissues around your shoulder were also damaged.
 It is very important that you take part in physical therapy both while you are in the hospital and after you are released from the hospital to get the most benefit from your surgery.